 - Clamp or plug the tube

-- Apply stabilizing device
+- Apply stabilizing device, if used

 - Check the tube for correct placement

-- Insert an extension set and aspirate stomach contents to verify placement
+- Aspirate stomach contents to verify placement

 - Remove gloves